zacherikson/training-tracker/README.md

     - Friend updates on the left of most pages

 ### CSS Deliverable
-I created .css files for my login, workout, history, profile, and founder pages.
+I created a main.css file and specific .css files for my login, workout, history, profile, and founder pages.

 30% Header, footer, and main content body
     - Header: Title of website